LSSTDESC/descqa/README.md

 # DESCQA

 This repository contains the DESCQA simulation validation framework derived from FlashTest/FlashTestView.
 It will be used initially to do automated testing of simulated galaxy catalogs but may also expand later to encompass other types of simulation validation.

-A companion paper can be found [here](https://arxiv.org/abs/1709.09665).
-The web interface can be accessed [here](https://portal.nersc.gov/project/lsst/descqa/).
-If you would like to use the DESCQA framework outside LSST DESC, please contact the developers.
+A [web interface](https://portal.nersc.gov/project/lsst/descqa/v2/www/) hosted on NERSC demostrates this framework.

-**The master branch now hosts DESCQA2 (which is still under development).
-If you are looking for DESCQA1 (as presented in the companion paper), please go to [v1 branch](https://github.com/LSSTDESC/descqa/tree/v1)**
+**Note**: The master branch now hosts DESCQA2.
+If you are looking for DESCQA1 as presented in the [companion paper](https://arxiv.org/abs/1709.09665), please go to [v1 branch](https://github.com/LSSTDESC/descqa/tree/v1) and [v1 web interface](https://portal.nersc.gov/project/lsst/descqa/v1/www/)

-**Starting from DESCQA2, the configurations and readers of catalogs are separated from DESCQA and are now hosted in [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs).**
+Starting from DESCQA2, the configurations and readers of catalogs are separated from DESCQA and are now hosted in [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs).